Skip to content

 Detect · Anonymize · Rehydrate

-PII Firewall acts as a transparent privacy layer between your application and any LLM — with zero changes to your existing prompt logic.
+A transparent privacy layer between your app and any LLM.
+Zero changes to your existing prompt logic.

 01Input

-Raw text with PII enters your system from the user or another service.
+Raw text containing PII arrives from user or upstream service.

 02Detect

-One or more detection backends (regex, Presidio, GLiNER, Transformers) identify PII entities.
+One or more backends (regex, Presidio, GLiNER, Transformers) detect entities.
 Domain rules decide what to keep.

 03Anonymize

-The sanitized prompt is forwarded to any LLM provider — OpenAI, Anthropic, Mistral, local models, etc.
+Sanitized prompt forwarded to any provider: OpenAI, Anthropic, Mistral, local models.
+Zero changes to prompt logic.

 05Rehydrate